samiul123/pantry-tracker/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 The project is a demo version of a pantry or inventory tracker.
 People can add, update, delete and search items in the inventory.
-Besides manual intervention, this app supports automatic product add by scanning as well.
+Besides manual intervention, this app supports automatic product add by **OpenAI VISION API** as well.
+Once the item is captured by the camera, the application sends the data to the Vision API to identify the item and it's count and put the values in respective form fields.
+Then, user can opt for either add the item or not.

 ## Tools Used
 - **Firebase Cloud Store** to store the items